 Prince Albert boasts a growing lacrosse community including the Prince Albert Predators of the Prairie Gold Lacrosse League.
+For information go to their website or Facebook page.
 The league plays out of Kinsmen Arena.

 For information on ringette visit the Prince Albert Ringette Association website.
 Ringette games will be played at the Art Hauser Centre.